 » “DiVE into Alcohol” A Virtual Reality Journey into the Body

 This web-based interactive 3D virtual experience to help students learn how alcohol gets absorbed into the body and chemically changed into a toxic substance.
-Developed first for use in the Duke immersive Virtual Environment (DiVE) on Duke’s campus, the program has been redesigned for online use by the general public (AP Chemistry, College Chemistry, Biochemistry, Organic Chemistry).
+Developed first for use in the Duke immersive Virtual Environment (DiVE) on Duke’s campus, the program was also designed for interactive online use by the general public (AP Chemistry, College Chemistry, Biochemistry, Organic Chemistry).
 The user travels into the body to follow alcohol molecules through the gastrointestinal tract to the liver.
 There, the user controls the chemical reaction called oxidation, moving molecules in 3D space.
 It’s the next best thing to “being there”.
-See the brief movie of the program inside the DiVE: DiVE into Alcohol Movie.

-To experience the DiVE into Alcohol program yourself online go to click HERE.
+To see the DiVE into Alcohol program, click HERE.

-An adventure in the Duke immersive Virtual Environment (DiVE)
+An adventure in the Duke Immersive Virtual Environment

 Travel into the avatar’s brain to the “reward pathway”.
 There, you will interact with nicotine molecules to learn how smoking changes receptors for nicotine on the neurons that provide pleasurable feelings.
 You’ll take a ride along the reward pathway..woo-hoo!
 It’s the next best thing to “being there”.

-There are 2 versions of this program.
-The first is non-interactive and can be accessed by watching a short movie from the perspective of a gamer already inside the DiVE (all interactivity has already been performed by a gamer inside the DiVE).
+The interactive version of this program is no longer active due to the lack of a current 3DVIA plug-in.
+Instead, a non-interactive can be accessed by watching a short movie from the perspective of a gamer already inside the DiVE (all interactivity has already been performed by a gamer inside the DiVE).
 The viewer sees the gamer’s actual interactions with objects.
-The second version is interactive, and we give the control to you.
-You see exactly what you would see if you were inside the DiVE.

-The non-interactive version: To see what a “gamer” is actually seeing and doing while using the program inside the DiVE, click Smoking in the DiVE.
+The video: To see what a “gamer” is actually seeing and doing while using the program inside the DiVE, click here.